Flows are at the heart of Synatic. They are where integrations and processing logic are defined.

-To start, log into your Synatic account.
-If you haven't already got one, read how to set up an account here.
+To start, you must have a Synatic account.
+If you haven't already got one, please contact your Synatic account manager.

-Create a new solution to hold your flow by clicking the green + next to the Solutions section on the sidebar, and give it a name and description.
-Then click Save.
+Create a new solution to hold your flow by clicking the green ⨁ adjacent to the Solutions section on the sidebar, and give it a meaningful name and description, then click Save.

-Create a new flow in your solution by clicking the > next to your new solution in the sidebar to expand it.
-Then click the green + next to the Flows item to add a new flow.
-Give the flow a name and description, and click save.
+Create a new flow in your solution by clicking the > adjacent to your new solution (1) in the sidebar to expand it.
+Then click the green ⨁ adjacent to the Flows item (2) to add a new flow.
+Give the flow a meaningful name and description (3), then click Save (4).

 Add a JSON Reader step

 The REST service we will be using sends back data in JSON format.
-We will first add a JSON reader step to the flow so that Synatic correctly interprets the data.
+So, we will first add a JSON reader step to the flow so that Synatic correctly interprets the data.